SAP-samples/successfactors-extension-calculate-employee-seniority/04-CreateSAPAppGyverProject/README.md

       ![Header cells](./images/10headercells.png)

     - Add a Title component to the first cell and add an icon component to the second and third cells.
 Set the Typography > Text color to $colorContentPrimary
+    - Change the Title component text to **Exceptions**
     - Select the filter and sort icons respectively so that your app looks like this:

       ![Header complete](./images/11headercomplete.png)